Rajshahi University of Engineering & Technology: Faculties and departments

+Rajshahi University of Engineering and Technology has a total of 14 degree awarding departments under 4 full-fledged faculties.

 Undergraduate

 The undergraduate admissions process begins after all education boards of the country declare the results of the Higher Secondary Certificate (HSC) examinations.
-After initial assortment according to HSC result, a certain number of eligible candidates are shortlisted for an elaborate written test.
-Usually application for admission start from September of each year, and an admission test is usually held in October or November as per decision of the admission committee.
+After initial assortment according to HSC results, a certain number of eligible candidates are shortlisted for an elaborate written test.
+Usually applications for admission start in September of each year, and an admission test is usually held in October or November as per decision of the admission committee.
 A total of 875 students were admitted in 2016.
+Also, a total of 1,235 students were admitted in 2024.

 Post-graduate

-Admission notices for the post-graduate program usually circulate twice a year, in April and October.
+Admission notices for the post-graduate program usually circulate once a year, in April.
 The notice is advertised on the university website.
 The list of valid candidates is published on the university website upon completion of the preliminary process and call for viva.
+A total of 206 students were admitted in 2024.

 Facilities

 Laboratories

 Most of the newly established departments of the RUET have enough laboratory facilities.
 The older ones have enough laboratory facilities not only for academic research but also for consultancy services.
-RUET is taking steps for establishing laboratory facilities for the newly established departments and for enhancing laboratory facilities for the older ones.
+RUET is taking steps to establish laboratory facilities for the new departments and to enhance laboratory facilities for the older ones.

 Further development

-In February, 2017, Executive Committee of National Economic Council (ECNEC) has approved 3.40 billion Taka to implement a mega project for the RUET, aiming to well decorate and development the whole campus and its education and research.
+In February 2017, the Executive Committee of National Economic Council (ECNEC) approved 3.40 billion taka to implement a mega project for the RUET, aiming to well decorate and development the whole campus and its education and research.
 The ECNEC approved the project in the name of "Further Development Project of RUET".

-Student life

-Accommodation

-Student dormitories (called halls) are important features in campus life.
-There are seven residential halls.
-One of them, namely Deshratna Sheikh Hasina Hall, is for female students and the remaining ones are for male students.
-The administrative head of a hall is its provost, usually chosen from the more senior teachers.
-The halls are mostly named after national heroes and leaders.
-These are listed below with their capacities: